Jenny Beavan: Early life

 Beavan was born in London, England.
 Her father was a cellist, and her mother a viola player.
-She credits them for instilling a strong work ethic.
-She also has a sister.
+She has a sister.
+Beavan credits her parents for instilling a strong work ethic.
+She attended Putney High School, an independent girls' day school in Putney, London.

 Career

 Jenny Beavan is known for her work on Merchant Ivory films.
 In the 1970s, she worked on set design for London theatrical productions.
 She joined the field of film costume design after obtaining an unpaid position to design garments for a small Merchant Ivory film, Hullabaloo Over Georgie and Bonnie's Pictures.
+Beavan was assistant to Judy Moorcroft on the 1979 film The Europeans, the first 'proper' Merchant-Ivory film that featured precise and authentic period costuming.
 This began her long relationship with Merchant Ivory productions.

 She has frequently worked with costume designer John Bright, who runs the costume-rental house Cosprop, and credits him with educating her as she was starting out her career.
 She said she was helped by "just listening to him and learning from him, learning the history and the politics of clothing".
 Since then, the two have collaborated on more than ten films together and have shared six Oscar nominations.

 In 2016, Beavan won her 3rd BAFTA and 2nd Academy Award in George Miller's post-apocalyptic action film Mad Max: Fury Road.

 Beavan was appointed Officer of the Order of the British Empire (OBE) in the 2017 New Year Honours for services to drama production.

-In June 2018, Beavan was awarded an Honorary Fellowship by Arts University Bournemouth alongside dancer Darcey Bussell, graphic designer Margaret Calvert OBE and director and screenwriter Edgar Wright.
+In June 2018, Beavan was awarded an Honorary Fellowship by Arts University Bournemouth alongside dancer Darcey Bussell, graphic designer Margaret Calvert, OBE, and director and screenwriter Edgar Wright.

 In 2022, Beavan nabbed her 4th BAFTA, as well as her 3rd Academy Award for Craig Gillespie's Disney live-action spin-off of Cruella.